Inexact bilevel stochastic gradient methods for constrained and unconstrained lower-level problems: Convergence rate of the BSG method

-Moreover, $f$ attains a minimizer. \end{assumption} The next theorem states that the BSG method exhibits a sublinear convergence rate of $1/\sqrt k$, which implies that the convergence is slower than in the strongly convex case~\cite[Theorem~5.3]{SLiu_LNVicente_2019}.
+Moreover, $f$ attains a minimizer. \end{assumption} The next theorem states that the~BSG method exhibits a sublinear convergence rate of~$1/\sqrt k$, which implies that the convergence is slower than in the strongly convex case~(Theorem~\ref{theorem:conv_2}).
+The proof of this theorem is given in Appendix~\ref{appendix:conv_convex}.

-\begin{theorem} Let Assumptions~\ref{ass:smoothness}--\ref{ass:boundedness} and \ref{ass:convexity} hold.
+\begin{theorem} Let Assumptions~\ref{ass:smoothness}--\ref{ass:assumption_residual}, \ref{ass:boundedness}, and~\ref{ass:convexity} hold.
 Consider the schema given by Algorithm~\ref{alg:BSG_DS} and assume a decaying step size of the form $\alpha_k = \bar{\alpha}/\sqrt{k}$, with $\bar{\alpha} > 0$.
 Given a minimizer~$x_*$ of~$f$, the sequence of iterates yielded by Algorithm~\ref{alg:BSG_DS} satisfies

 \end{theorem}